-- (1) There is no current market for the securities or price at which the shares are being offered.
-Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended (the "Securities Act"). - Pursuant to Rule 416 under the Securities Act, there is also being registered hereby such indeterminate number of additional Ordinary Shares of the Registrant as may be issued or issuable because of stock splits, stock dividends, stock distributions, and similar transactions.
+- There is no current market for the securities or price at which the shares are being offered.
+Estimated solely for the purpose of calculating the amount of the (1)registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended (the "Securities Act"). - Pursuant to Rule 416 under the Securities Act, there is also being registered hereby such indeterminate number of additional Ordinary Shares of the Registrant as may be issued or issuable because of stock splits, stock dividends, stock distributions, and similar transactions.

 No fee required pursuant to Rule 457(g) of the Securities Act.
-(3)

-- Represents Underwriter's warrants to purchase up to an aggregate of 6.5% of the Ordinary Shares sold in the offering, at an exercise price equal to 120% of the Public Offering Price.
-As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the Underwriter's warrants is \$6.00.
-The Underwriter's warrants are exercisable commencing from the date of issuance, for a period of 5 years from the issuance date. - Previously paid.
+Represents Underwriter's warrants to purchase up to an aggregate of 6.5% of the Ordinary Shares sold in the offering, at an exercise price equal to 100% of the Public Offering Price.
+As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the Underwriter's warrants is \$[•] (which is equal to 100% of \$[•].
+The Underwriter's warrants are exercisable commencing 180 days from the effective date of the registration statement at any time, and from time to time, in whole or in part, for a period of 5 years from the issuance date.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to such Section 8(a), may determine.
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to such Section 8(a), may determine